 Leymus arenarius; Lyme-grass generally is a coastal plant growing on sandy dunes and higher regions of beaches.
-On Iceland though this species can also be found on the "sandy" volcanic ash-soils of the highlands and "sandur" plains of the south coast.
-Both this species and the closely related foreign species L. mollis (American Lyme-grass) have been widely introduced for the purpose of combating soil erosion in the wind-erosion prone highland regions.
-The Ameriacan Lyme-grass can be distinguished from the (European-) Lyme-grass by the hairy top of the culm.
+On Iceland though, this species can also be found on the "sandy" volcanic ash-soils of the highlands and "sandur" plains of the south coast.
+Both this species and the closely related foreign species Leymus mollis (American Lyme-grass) have been widely introduced for the purpose of combating soil erosion in the wind-erosion prone highland regions.

-It is a member of the grass family (Poaceae, also known as Gramineae).
+Both are members of the grass family (Poaceae, also known as Gramineae).
 The Icelandic name of Lyme-grass is Melgresi.